neuromorphic-paris/sepia/README.md

 ## Test

 To test the library, run the following commands:
   - Go to the *sepia* directory and run `premake4 gmake && cd build && make`.
-Use `premake4 --icc gmake` instead to use the Intel c++ compiler.
-  - Run the executable *Release/opalKellyAtisSepiaTest*.
+  - Run the executable *Release/sepiaTest*.

 # User guides and documentation

 User guides and code documentation are held in the [wiki](https://github.com/neuromorphic-paris/sepia/wiki).

 # License